 4) In the search bar, type in "Loyola University Chicago," and search.
 Your search should be matched to "Loyola University Chicago Libraries," which will then be added to a list below the search box.
 Click on the small box next to "Loyola University Chicago Libraries," and then save your settings.

 Now, when you search in Google Scholar, you should see the option "Find it at Loyola" on the right-hand side of your results, if the article is available via Loyola.
 Click on "Find it at Loyola," and follow the steps to access the article.
-Note that you will need to log in with your LUC credentials (LOCUS login/password) to remotely access the full texts of articles from LUC Libraries' databases.
+Note that you will need to log in with your LUC credentials (LOCUS login/password) to remotely access the full texts of articles from any of the LUC Libraries' databases.

 In addition to the following resources, note that both Westlaw and Lexis have added collections specific to COVID-19.